 Game manuals for Nintendo 3DS games include a lovely bit of text: "Important!
 Read the Nintendo 3DS operations manual before setup or use of your system.
 This product contains technical protection measures.
 Use of an unauthorized device or any unauthorized technical modification to your Nintendo 3DS system, will render this game and/or system unplayable."
 Yes, Nintendo is putting it right there in the manual that if you attempt to modify your 3DS, they will attempt to brick it via firmware updates.
 The catch?
 At least one method of delivering these updates cannot be disabled, and (in theory, at least) all firmware updates must be accepted by the 3DS.
 It may or may not be true.

-The North American version of the NES used a proprietary (and patented) lockout chip called the 10NES, which would reset the CPU if it did not detect a corresponding key chip on the game cartridge.
+The North American version of the Nintendo Entertainment System used a proprietary (and patented) lockout chip called the 10NES, which would reset the CPU if it did not detect a corresponding key chip on the game cartridge.
 Among other things, this allowed Nintendo to keep tight license control (and censorship) over developers attempting to publish games on the console, not just users attempting to make their own copies.
 Several companies discovered ways to beat the chip, such as piggybacking a chip from a licensed cartridge (Game Genie style) or using a voltage spike to knock out (bypass) the authentication circuit.
 Atari Tengen notably obtained the specs of the chip by (falsely) claiming they needed it for evidence in a legal case of their own, using that information to make a duplicate chip, their "Rabbit" chip.
 Nintendo promptly sued them in return, winning one of two counts of infringement, but later choosing to settle out of court.

-The big kicker is that variants of the 10NES were also used in Europe, and due to the NES' history in Europe there are two different versions of the NES over there, and each version had it's own (incompatible) 10NES chip.
+The big kicker is that variants of the 10NES were also used in Europe, and due to the NES' history in Europe there are two different versions of the NES over there, and each version had its own (incompatible) 10NES chip.
 And yes, many Europeans were angry at the fact.

 Similar chips was also used in the Super NES and Nintendo 64, although this time it is likely that all regions used the same chip (the chip only assures that the cartridge was manufactured by Nintendo themselves, and has nothing to do with Region Coding- given that breaking (or filing) off a pair of tabs at the back of a North American SNES' cartridge slot was all it took to get Japanese games running).
 However, the top-loading NES II omitted the lockout chips entirely, meaning that theoretically, a game made for the NES II may or may not be playable on the original NES.

-Communication between Pokémon Black and White games involves an infrared beam ... which is built into the Game Card itself.
+Communication between Pokémon Black and White games and their sequels involves an infrared beam ... which is built into the Game Card itself.
 So using a flashcart means no (convenient) local trading/battling with other players.note Local interactions are still possible, albeit only in the Union Room, which places a few restrictions on battling.
 Other features, such as quick Friend Code exchanges, become completely inaccessible.
 Official Nintendo-sponsored tournaments also require entrants to scan their infrared upon entry, which means only official copies are allowed.

 Hackers had a field day when it came to Shin Megami Tensei: Strange Journey.
 Any pirated copies of the game would erase any saved data upon restarting, as well as not including any random encounter enemies whatsoever.
 The "save data erasure" assumed that the game even saves correctly (notably, on a LOT of cards, the game automatically stops saving halfway and states "save failed", and then deletes the failed save data when you attempt to load it), which turned out to be the least of your issues when you realized that the "random encounters" are actually required to stand a remote chance of making it through one round of a boss battle (Tool Assisted Superplay notwithstanding).
 Not that anyone who playsthese gameshasn't figured that out before getting this one.